tliecau/ReactWithSpringBootDemo/README.md

 # ReactWithSpringBootDemo
 Demo showing how to create Gradle project with REST API and React.js in front-end and Spring Boot, Spring Security, H2 database in back-end.
-Based on https://spring.io/guides/tutorials/react-and-spring-data-rest/ tutorial
+Based on https://spring.io/guides/tutorials/react-and-spring-data-rest/ tutorial.

+# Required
+Do not forget to run npm install and to use webpack